pwrignall/tools-and-resources/README.md

 ### Content / Inspiration

+- [Chartable](https://blog.datawrapper.de/) - Chartable is a blog written by a bunch of people who work on Datawrapper
 - [DataRemixed](https://dataremixed.com/) - A blog dedicated to exploring data and sharing insights in an engaging way
 - [The Functional Art](http://www.thefunctionalart.com/) - An Introduction to Information Graphics and Visualization
 - [Our World in Data](https://ourworldindata.org/) - A publication to see the large global problems and the powerful changes that reshape our world